WildBuckwheat/AIO-Standard-Hammond-Faceplate/README.md

 # Special Thanks

 Special thanks to Andy Fahnestock for ordering the first batch and for providing the images and feedback.
 I do not have an AIO Standard to test with, Andy took all the risk and ordered the first ever batch of v1.0.
+Another special thanks for Vili for providing the logo and font used in the silkscreen.
+And of course a special thanks to Brian Tee and everyone else involved for creating AgOpenGPS and the All-in-One boards.

 # License